AnmolGulati6/Transcribot/README.md

-Project Title: Transcribot: Automated Audio Transcription Powered by AssemblyAI

-README.md:

-# Transcribot: Automated Audio Transcription Powered by AssemblyAI
+# Transcribot: Automated Audio Transcription

 Welcome to Transcribot, a powerful Python script that leverages the cutting-edge AssemblyAI API to provide seamless and accurate automated audio transcription.
 With Transcribot, you can effortlessly transcribe audio files into text, saving you valuable time and effort.